Kudzu, Pueraria montana var. lobata, the vine people love to hate. Photo by Green Deane

 Asimina incana

 Like all plants the pawpaw is a mini chemical factory.
-The Indians used dried pawpaw seed powder to control head lice and pharmaceutical preparations today still use pawpaws for that.
+Natives used dried pawpaw seed powder to control head lice and pharmaceutical preparations today still use pawpaws for that.
 The leaves are diuretic and the bark yields a strong fiber for cordage.
 It also belongs in a family of fruit trees that are suspected of inducing Parkinson’s Disease.
 That is currently being researched.
 Pawpaw has not been indicted but to a lawyer all that might be close enough to keep the fruit off the grocery stores shelves.
 You might have to forage for pawpaws or grow your own.
-Which reminds me, historically, the pawpaw was under cultivation by Indians east of the Mississippi when de Soto traipsed through in 1541.
+Which reminds me, historically, the pawpaw was under cultivation by natives east of the Mississippi when de Soto traipsed through in 1541.
 Chilled papaw fruit was a favorite dessert of George Washington.
 Thomas Jefferson planted some at his Monticello.
 I don’t recall of either dying from Parkinson’s.

 Asimina longifolia

 As for its usual genus name, Asimina (uh-SIM-min-nuh) nearly any guess is as good as any other.
-My best deduction is the Indians called the bush Assimin (“min” in Algonquin means food, still found in “persimmon.” ) Assimin would be fine enough but then European languages and writers get involved.
+My best deduction is the natives called the bush Assimin (“min” in Algonquin means food, still found in “persimmon.” ) Assimin would be fine enough but then European languages and writers get involved.
 The early French inhabitants of Louisiana, called the fruit “Asiminer” from which we get the genus name.
 This is somewhat close to the Latin word for monkey, simia.
 That led to an early reference to calling the plant “monin” which was an old French word for monkey.
 That came from the Greek word for monkey, maimou.
 It changed through Latin into the romance languages as monin, mouninu, monnino, and monin.
 That leads folks to think the fruit had something to do with monkeys but I think it was just an assumption of one botanist who thought Louisiana French were referring to a “monkey plant.”
 Further, the pawpaw is North American and there are no native monkeys.

 One Florida version is Asimina reticulata, (reh-tick-yoo-LAY-tuh) meaning the veins in the leaf have a net pattern.
 It can be found in slightly damp or occasionally damp areas.
 Another is Asimina obovata (oh-bo-VAY-ta) meaning egg-shaped leaves.
 It likes it dryer ground can grow twice as tall as the reticulata.
 The others are more or less reported, not the most common of shrubs.
 Locally pawpaws are rarely over four feet high whereas farther north the grow into trees.
 The A. obovata is listed as rare and the A. tetramera endangered.